matan-h/flutter_unused/README.md

-# Unused Analyzer
+# Flutter Unused

-A tool to analyze unused dependencies and files in Dart projects.
+A tool to analyze unused dependencies and files in Flutter projects.